centria/design-and-documentation/docs/part2.md

 ![ER Person writes book](https://github.com/centria/design-and-documentation/raw/master/assets/images/part2/er_person_book.png)

+In our diagram, the relationship between entities is in the middle, marked with a *diamond* shape.
 Now we can see, that our "author" has changed to "writes".
 The relationship between the two is still the same, but in ER, the relationships are written as **verbs**.
-These are read from left to right, as in "Person writes a book".
+This example is now read from left to right, as in "Person writes a book".
+The relation can also be drawn other way around, but let's keep this simple.

 Just like in class diagrams, ER diagrams can also used to describe cardinalities.
 Let's take our Book and Person, but now with more than one relationship: